 Originally posted: 3/18/2020

-We’ve developed the following information and resources to help families and providers navigate the services in place to help individuals with autism through the coming weeks of COVID-19 quarantine.
+When the state lockdown began in early March, Autism New Jersey developed the following information, resources, and articles to help families and providers navigate the services in place to help individuals with autism through the extended COVID-19 quarantine.

 State Agency Updates

 The portal created by the state after Governor Murphy’s initial Executive Order announcing aggressive social distancing measures to mitigate further spread of COVID-19 in New Jersey remains the best source for official information and NJ State Resources.

 NJ Department of Health